Actindo-AG/Documentation/ActindoWorkFlow/Operation/04_CopyWorkflow.md

     ![Workflow editor](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditor.png "[Workflow editor]")

-[comment]: <> (Step 2 as well as the screenshot workflow versions is possibly not needed in the next workflows version as the version view will disappear and clicking the workflow will take you to the editor directly, check next time)
+[comment]: <> (Step 2 as well as the screenshot workflow versions is possibly not needed in the next workflows version as the version view will disappear and clicking the workflow will take you to the editor directly, check next time > version view is still visible 21.02.2024)

 3. Click the ![Points](../../Assets/Icons/Points02.png "[Points]") (Points) button in the upper left corner next to the workflow name.
     The workflow context menu is displayed.